CCNL-UniPD/Multitasking/README.md

 Multitasking stroke study

 Contents:
-- nii volume with predictive voxels from multivariate lesion analysus
+- nii volume with predictive voxels (Z-map) from multivariate lesion analysis
-- nii volume with predictive voxels from multivariate disconnectome analyses
+- nii volume with predictive voxels (Z-map) from multivariate disconnectome analysis
-- MRIcroGL scripts to disply the predictive maps
+- MRIcroGL scripts to display the predictive maps
 - Eprime code for the computerized multitasking paradigm